mabur/mang_lang/readme.md

 ```
 {
-faculty = x from to
+factorial = from x to
     if check_equality of [x, 0] then 1
-    else product of [x, faculty of difference of [x, 1]],
+    else product of [x, factorial of difference of [x, 1]],
-result = faculty of 4
+result = factorial of 4
 }
 ```
-Function definitions and compuations can be broken up into smaller parts by using dictionaries:
+Function definitions and computations can be broken up into smaller parts by using dictionaries:

 ```
 {